Our Initial Focus: Racial Education for White Evangelicals

 Coach: ReWe provides support, resources, and accountability to help churches meet their race-related goals.
 Groups examine who they are, the community in which they serve, their understanding of racism, their capacity for engagement, and their desired outcomes.

-Convene: ReWe facilitates group conversations within and between communities that model authentic listening and dialogue for changes in heart, perspective, and action.
+Convene: ReWe facilitates gatherings within and between communities that model authentic listening and dialogue for changes in heart, perspective, and action.

 - Connect: ReWe nurtures relationships between leaders and ministries to create spaces for learning and collaboration.